aegntic/ae-desktop/packages/agent-infra/mcp-client/README.md

 Thanks to:

 - [kangfenmao](https://github.com/kangfenmao) for creating a great AI chatbot product [Cherry Studio](https://github.com/CherryHQ/cherry-studio) from which we draw a lot of inspiration for browser detection functionality.
-- The [@modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/typescript-sdk) project which helps us develop and use the agent tools better.
+- The [@modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/typescript-sdk) project which helps us develop and use the aegnt tools better.